Barclays: may have to cut lending to hit PRA target early

-LONDON (Reuters) - Barclays (BARC.L) said it has options to meet a new leverage ratio imposed by Britain’s financial watchdog, but warned it will have to cut lending if it is forced to meet the target quickly.
+LONDON, June 28 (Reuters) - Barclays said it has options to meet a new leverage ratio imposed by Britain’s financial watchdog, but warned it will have to cut lending if it is forced to meet the target quickly.

 The Prudential Regulation Authority (PRA) last week said Barclays fell short of a 3 percent leverage ratio requirement, with a ratio of only 2.5 percent after adjustments, and the bank had until the end of July to tell it how it will improve.